ShimmerEngineering/Shimmer-C-API/README.md

 User's should note that IBI derived from ECG is more accurate than IBI derived from PPG.
+# Rev 1.0.2
+- Prior to switching to the use of the .net standard

 # Rev 1.0.1
 - Bugfix for #14 (internal reference: CCF18-036)